What’s the difference between project management and operations management?

 Projects require project management whereas operations requires business process management or operations management.
 However, projects and operations do meet at various points during the life-cycle of a product or service.
-For example when
+For example when:

-- Re-engineering business processes
+- Re-engineering business processes,

-- Developing or changing product and services
+- Developing or changing product and services, and

-- Improving operations or product development
+- Improving operations or product development.

 The goal of process management is to improve processes continually.
 Improving operational processes may increase effectiveness, cut costs and gain competitive advantage.